Inigo Jones (1573 - 1652).

 The bust of Edward VI given to Lady Catherine Pelham must surely be a version of the Rysbrack terracotta in the Royal Collection made for Queen Caroline's Library dated 1738. see -

-Inigo Jones and Palladios bustos given to Thomas Coke Lord Lovell are perhaps versions of the Rysbrack busts but it is possible that they are versions of the pair of busts by Guelfi.
+The Inigo Jones and Palladios bustos given to Thomas Coke Lord Lovell are perhaps versions of the Rysbrack busts but it is possible that they are versions of a pair of busts by Guelfi.
+This is unlikely given that the busts by Guelfi have a distinct style usually characterised by the long necks of the subjects.

-see English Heritage Historical Review Vol 9.
-2014 -The Statues of Inigo Jones and Palladio at Chiswick House by Richard Hewlings where he illustrates the article with a photograph of an Invoice from Guelfi to Lord Burlington for the busts of Palladio and Inigo Jones for £50.
+see - English Heritage Historical Review Vol 9.
+2014 - (below) The Statues of Inigo Jones and Palladio at Chiswick House by Richard Hewlings, where he illustrates the article with a photograph of an Invoice from Guelfi to Lord Burlington for the busts of Palladio and Inigo Jones for £50.

 It is hard to believe given the evidence of the indifferent quality of Guelfi's production that the two marble busts of Inigo Jones and Palladio are by Guelfi.